 - We work towards gardening that is socioeconomically inclusive (e.g., annual cost for a garden plot should be minimal or free)

-How do we achieve our goals on council?
-With people that care about gardening.
-We have people from all walks of life on our council and we are looking for more people with different goals and skills.
-We have a variety of positions on council with the flexibility to adapt positions to unique candidates.
-Consider this an open invitation to attend a community garden council meeting and get involved!
-Visit the Get Connected section of the website to fill out a brief volunteer application form and someone from the council will get in touch with you.
-Also, to stay connected, you can sign up to receive our monthly newsletter or read our blog posts.
+How do we achieve our goals on the Board?
+With people that care about community and gardening.
+We have people from all walks of life join and we are looking for more people with different goals and skills.
+We have a variety of positions with the flexibility to adapt positions to unique candidates.
+Consider this an open invitation to attend a WRCGN meeting and get involved!
+Visit the Get Connected section of the website to fill out a brief volunteer application form and someone will get in touch with you.
+Also, to stay connected, you can sign up to receive our monthly newsletter, join facebook or read our blog posts.